scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

 ## Why SCION - Motivation {#why}

 Since its introduction back in the 1980s, the Internet has never stopped to expand.
 As a consequence, the global network continually needs to accommodate new uses.
 This has brought many issues to light, including a lack of transparency and control, poor scalability, occurrences of severe outages, weak fault isolation, and energy consumption.
-As the Internet has not been built with security in mind, the lack thereof is another major problem.
+As the Internet has not been built with security in mind, the lack thereof is another problem.
 Because of this, the current Internet offers little protection against attacks such as spoofing, prefix- and DNS-hijacking, denial-of-service, and combinations of these.
 For more background information, see {{SCHUCHARD2011}}, {{LABOVITZ2000}}, {{GRIFFIN1999}}, {{SAHOO2009}}, and {{RFC4264}}.

 Up until now, there have been numerous initiatives to address the above issues (e.g., {{RFC4033}}, {{RFC6480}}, {{RFC8205}}, and {{RFC8446}}).
 Although these initiatives have brought many improvements, concerns regarding security and scalability still remain (see, for example, {{LYCHEV2013}}, {{LI2014}}, {{COOPER2013}}, {{ROTHENBERGER2017}}, and {{MORILLO2021}}).
 Also other requirements that users have of today's Internet are not fulfilled yet (see, among others, [draft-king-irtf-challenges-in-routing](https://datatracker.ietf.org/doc/draft-king-irtf-challenges-in-routing/)).
 This especially pertains to the demands of enterprises globally exchanging sensitive information with an ecosystem, such as financial institutions, healthcare providers, universities, multinationals, governments, critical and transportation infrastructure operators.

 These users require the Internet to be highly available at all times and constantly perform on a high level.
 They expect reliable operation of the global network also in case of failures, by the use of multi-path routing.
 They want to send their sensitive data packets over secure and trustworthy networking infrastructure, and therefore prefer to select themselves the path their data will take.
 They also need availability guarantees across multiple routing domains, even in the presence of attacks.
-They also want to rely on an Internet that can be multilaterally governed and is free from global kill-switches.
+They further want to rely on an Internet that can be multilaterally governed and is free from global kill-switches.
 In short, today's users of the Internet seek performance, control, reliability, security and trust.

 SCION has been developed in order to meet the above-mentioned requirements.
 SCION aims to reach the following goals: